 WFCF Organic provides certification services for operations that produce crops and livestock, or make organic products.
 Each certification category allows clients to choose their certification needs based on the type of product they wish to certify.

 Additionally, a client may choose multiple categories that may be applicable to their operation type.
 For example, if you are producing your own milk, bulk or retail, and growing the grain that feeds the cows, you will be classified as a handler operation for the milk and a grower operation for the grain used to feed the cows.
 Our team of certification specialists will help you identify your categories through our technology platform called SOW Organic.

-Transitional Organic certification is for clients who would like to transition from conventional agricultural land to organic land (or packaged good products using transitional ingredients).
-If your farm has used a product on our "prohibited" list in the last three years, then the Transitional Organic certification is your first step to achieving organic certification.
-Many of our clients apply for Transitional Organic and are eligible for crop insurance programs by FSIS.
+Transitional certification is for clients who would like to transition from conventional agricultural land to organic land (or packaged good products using transitional ingredients).
+If your farm has used a product on our "prohibited" list in the last three years, then the Transitional certification is your first step to achieving organic certification.
+Many of our clients apply for Transitional certification and are eligible for crop insurance programs by FSIS.

 Bundling Non-GMO and Organic